 The Home Depot offers a variety of sales, some of which may vary by location.
 So it’s a good idea to check the local advertisements, fliers, and online store for up-to-date information.

-The Home Depot also publishes local deals on their website.
-Click here to view the latest online and in-store promotions at The Home Depot!
+Click here to view the latest online deals at The Home Depot

 Lowe’s 10% Military Discount Policy